Worteks/RC2Matrix/README.md

 In your folder containing the exports, you should have `rocketchat_messages.json`, `rocketchat_rooms.json` and `rocketchat_users.json` files, as well as a folder `files/` containing the exported files.

-You can remove `-v` for less verbose output.
+You can remove `-v` for less verbose output, or add `-k` to not check certificates.

 ## How does it work ?